Ottakring: The village Ottakring

 The original Ottakring was founded about 1,000 years ago by Bavarian settlers who cleared a small patch of forest on the cityward slope of the Gallitzinberg.
 (The exact date is not known because, as with most other places in the area, no document has survived.)
 It was situated where the Ottakring Cemetery is today, straddling a creek (the Ottakringer Bach) which now has completely disappeared from view, forming part of Vienna's drainage systems.
 Originally the Ottakringer Bach flowed along what today are the streets of Ottakringer Straße, Abelegasse, and Thaliastraße; through Lerchenfelderstraße and the Minoritenplatz; and into the Donaukanal, an arm of the Danube river.
 The "oldest Ottakring" settlement was completely destroyed in 1683 during the Battle of Vienna.
 The village was rebuilt further downstream on the Ottakringer Bach, closer to Vienna.
 This nucleus, parts of which survived into the 1980s, was what became known as Alt-Ottakring in the 19th and 20th century.

-Annexation by Vienna
+Incorporation to Vienna

 In 1888, emperor Franz Joseph I declared that he wanted to unite Vienna with the surrounding villages.
-The Lower Austrian government passed a law, the Eingemeindung der Vororten zu Wien (Annexation of Villages to Vienna) in 1890.
+The Lower Austrian government passed a law, the Eingemeindung der Vororten zu Wien (Incorporation of Villages to Vienna) in 1890.
 On 1 January 1892 the resolution took effect.
 Despite initial resistance, the independent villages of Ottakring and Neulerchenfeld were merged into the 16th district of Vienna, which had 106,861 residents.

-After annexation, the area experienced rapid growth.
+After incorporation, the area experienced rapid growth.
 By 1910, 177,687 people lived in Ottakring.
 Though the number of employment opportunities was limited, the number of workers was extremely high.
 This encouraged industries to move to the area.